 Renshaw?
 Rennnnshawww?
 You've never heard of Renshaw?
 Well neither had I till someone mentioned it on another of my fondant reviews.
 It comes from the UK and the company has been around since 1898.
 Wow.
 Anyway, onto the review...

-In my non-expert analysis of these various fondants, I use nine different criteria: Taste, Texture, Rolling, Coverage, Draping/Smoothing, Cutting/Trimming, Drying Time, Tinting, and The Final Look.
+In my non-expert analysis of these various fondants, I use ten different criteria: Taste, Texture, Rolling, Coverage, Draping/Smoothing, Cutting/Trimming, Drying Time, Tinting, The Final Look, and a recently added criteria: Humidity/Refrigeration/Moisture test.

 Taste - The taste of this Renshaw white fondant is what I would call understated.
 It has a mild sugary taste with no other noticeable flavors.
 The list of ingredients on the package has "Natural Flavoring" as the last item.
 This "Natural Flavor" doesn't taste like vanilla or almond or even white chocolate.
 It just tastes mildly sugary, like a not-to-sweet buttercream.